BarbaraPruz/ike/README.md

 # ike
 ike is a general knowledgebase web app built using Rails.

-Anyone can login through Google or by signing up for ike.
+Anyone can login through GitHub or by signing up for ike.
 The sign up uses email for login and a and password (secure).
 The user "name" is used for informational purposes.
 Administration privileges can only be granted by another administrator.

 Once logged in, all users can
 - browse articles and topics (including sorting by topic, title, likes or last update date)